-164-195 Times Building, New York City.
-In charge of is, F. Cummings, Manager Foreign Advertising, from our Home Office,
+164-165 Times Building, New York City, In charge of i., F. Cummings, Manager Foreign Advertising, from our Home Office,

-Correspondence and other reading matter rublication should be addressed to the LDITOR.
-Address all business communications THE DESERT NEWS, Sait Lake City, Utah.
+Correspondence and other reading matter for julification should be addressed to the LDITOR. dress all business communications The DESERET NEWS, Salt Lake City, Utah.
 SALT LAKE CITY, - MARCH 1, 1901.